yoember/yoember.github.io/_posts/2016-04-03-how-to-keep-your-ember-js-project-up-to-date.md

 ### A few maintenance tip

-You can use `ncu`, "npm check updates" to see which other package in your project is deprecated.
+You can use `ncu` (npm check updates) to see which other package is deprecated in your project.

     $ npx ncu

+More details about `ncu`: <https://github.com/tjunnone/npm-check-updates>

-Sometimes it is quite useful to clean up your project's temporary folders (`tmp`, `dist`), `node_modules`, reinitialise the lock file and reinstall all the packages and rebuild the project.
+Sometimes it is quite useful to clean up your project's temporary folders (`tmp`, `dist`), `node_modules`, reinitialise the lock file, reinstall all the packages and rebuild the project.

     $ rm -rf node_modules package-lock.json tmp dist
     $ npm i
     $ ember build

-> Don't forget to check out the new chapter of the free [Ember.js](http://yoember.com) tutorial
+> Don't forget to check out the new chapter of the free [Ember.js](https://yoember.com) tutorial